-As usual, the puffed-up leaders hold dinners and parties in luxury while the common people work themselves to an early grave for a regular bowl of rice.
+As usual, the puffed-up leaders hold dinners and parties in luxury while the common people work themselves to an early grave for a bowl of rice.

 From there, we walked to the War Remnants museum.
 This was a pretty gruelling and emotional experience, and several times I had to hold back tears at the incredibly graphic photographs—not only of victims of war, but later victims of Agent Orange.
-Now I know what a person blasted into bits by a bomb looks like, and I’ll never not know.
+Now I know what a person blasted into bits by a bomb really looks like, and I’ll never not know.

 It was incredibly hot, and we were exhausted mentally and physically when we left the museum.
 We had a leisurely lunch in a pretty upmarket restaurant, then went back to the hotel.